daniel-exe/DIS_project/README.md

     source venv/bin/activate

+## Requirements:
+Run the code below to install the necessary modules.

+    pip install -r requirements.txt

+## How to run:
 ### Database init
 1. set the database in __init__.py file.
 2. run schema.sql, schema_ins.sql, schema_upd.sql in your database